 When using the NVIDIA nvcc compiler for RAJA CUDA functionality, the variables:

-which corresponding to the standard CMake build types are used to pass flags to nvcc.
+correspond to the standard CMake build types and are used to pass additional compiler options to nvcc.

 Alternatively, you may specify the PTX and SASS architectures, using